 Producing anonymous results

-In addition to complying to these instructions, you must submit a summary form along with the results and Findata will perform result checks.
-Do not send the results for anonymity verification until you are certain that the results have been generated in an anonymous format.
+In addition to following these instructions, you must submit a summary form along with the results, and Findata will perform result checks.
+Do not send the results for anonymity verification until you are certain they have been generated in an anonymous format.

 How to expedite the verification of result anonymity: